 I always thought the original Child’s Play (1988) featuring a Brad Dourif-voiced doll that comes to life and starts killing people was a fairly silly film.
 The surprise about it is that it went on to become a major franchise.
 There were two sequels with Child’s Play 2 (1990) and Child’s Play 3 (1991) in which Chucky made the move towards a more 80s-styled horror villain along the lines of Freddy Krueger, despatching victims along with bad puns.
 After this point, original creator Don Mancini took back control of the series and went on to make Bride of Chucky (1998), the outrageously entertaining Seed of Chucky (2004), which was the best of the series, Curse of Chucky (2013) and Cult of Chucky (2017).
 As the films went on, they began to amplify the level of black humour, while the later entries play far more to fan audiences, bringing back old characters, as well as introducing Brad Dourif’s real-life daughter Fiona as Chucky’s daughter.

 This version is made by Lars Klevberg, a Norwegian director who gained a good deal of word of mouth based on his 15-minute short film Polaroid (2015), which he expanded out into a feature film with Polaroid (2019), released only a few months before this remake.
 The script comes from Tyler Burton Smith who had previously written videogames.
 The interesting name on the credits is that of producer Seth Grahame-Smith who started out as an author with Pride and Prejudice and Zombies (2009) and parlayed the book adaptations of his works with Abraham Lincoln, Vampire Hunter (2012) and Pride and Prejudice and Zombies (2016) to become a screenwriter for Tim Burton’s Dark Shadows (2012) and The Lego Batman Movie (2017).
-More recently, he has produced the remake of It (2017) and The Lego Ninjago Movie (2017).
+More recently, he has produced It (2017), The Lego Ninjago Movie (2017) and It: Chapter Two (2019).

 The remake became a source of ill will even before it premiered.
 MGM owned the rights to the original film but Don Mancini retained the rights to the character of Chucky, which became the basis of his own series – all the films with the word Chucky in the title.
 Mancini and original producer David Kirschner both issued statements deriding the remake after they were asked to have executive producer status but were refused any creative input into the film.
 The ill will grew such that there was the Twitter hastag #NotMyChucky with some of the stars of the other series joining in.